Filtering Discomforting Recommendations with Large Language Models: Related Work

 \section{Related Work}

 Personalized algorithms primarily derive user preferences from behavioral data, leading to incomplete user modeling and discomforting recommendations~\cite{ricci2021recommender}.
-In Appendix~\ref{sec:93me1}, we provide a detailed review of studies illustrating this phenomenon across various scenarios, including privacy invasion~\cite{ur2012smart}, lack of contextual understanding~\cite{pinter2019never}, popularity bias~\cite{ferraro2019music}, and information bubbles~\cite{rowland2011filter}, along with their negative outcomes~\cite{smith2022recommender}.
+In Appendix~\ref{sec:7dnu}, we provide a detailed review of studies illustrating this phenomenon across various scenarios, including privacy invasion~\cite{ur2012smart}, lack of contextual understanding~\cite{pinter2019never}, popularity bias~\cite{ferraro2019music}, and information bubbles~\cite{rowland2011filter}, along with their negative outcomes~\cite{smith2022recommender}.
 Although previous research has identified scenarios and causes of discomfort, \textbf{few studies have focused on designing systems to identify and filter these recommendations, which our work aims to address}.

-In Appendix~\ref{sec:93me2}, we provide a detailed review of two potential solutions for filtering discomforting recommendations: interactive recommendation systems~\cite{lyons2021conceptualising,he2016interactive,ge2022survey} and content moderation systems~\cite{cresci2022personalized,gurkan2024personalized,jhaver2023personalizing}.
+In Appendix~\ref{sec:7dnu}, we provide a detailed review of two potential solutions for filtering discomforting recommendations: interactive recommendation systems~\cite{lyons2021conceptualising,he2016interactive,ge2022survey} and content moderation systems~\cite{cresci2022personalized,gurkan2024personalized,jhaver2023personalizing}.
 Both allow users to modify recommendations to mitigate discomfort.
 However, interactive systems often struggle to scale in opaque environments due to their reliance on specific algorithm designs, while moderation systems focus on objectively harmful content, which may be less effective for addressing subjective discomfort.
 Thus, \textbf{the subjectivity of discomfort perception and the opacity of algorithms present notable challenges}.

-In Appendix~\ref{sec:93me3}, we provide a detailed review of studies on LLMs as personal assistants~\cite{li2024personal}, covering commercial applications~\cite{mehdi2023announcing}, frameworks for human-centered recommender systems~\cite{shu2024rah}, and designs tailored for special populations~\cite{devries2024sign}.
+In Appendix~\ref{sec:7dnu}, we present a detailed review of studies on LLMs as personal assistants~\cite{li2024personal}, including commercial applications~\cite{mehdi2023announcing} and frameworks for human-centered recommender systems~\cite{shu2024rah}.
 The impressive capabilities of LLMs, especially in handling personal data and services, underscore their potential for effectively filtering discomforting recommendations. \textbf{To our knowledge, this is the first exploration of using LLMs for this specific purpose.}